BillJr99/Ursinus-CS474/_pages/WrittenAssignments/written-moad.md

   goals:
     - To identify the systems and devices that shaped the way that humans engage with modern technology
     - To motivate the application of human-computer interaction to our collective humanity thorugh the systems to augment the development of augmentation systems
+  submission: "No README is required for this assignment.
+You can submit a document or PDF of your report."

 tags:
   - interfaces